magisterquis/toolskel/README.md

 Building and Testing
 --------------------
 In most cases, `go install` should be sufficient.
-The [Makefile](./Makefile) is intended for use during development.
-The Makefile assumes that [`goimports`](https://pkg.go.dev/golang.org/x/tools/cmd/goimports) and [`Staticcheck`](https://staticcheck.io) are available.
+The [Makefile](./Makefile) is only intended for use during development and assumes that [`goimports`](https://pkg.go.dev/golang.org/x/tools/cmd/goimports) and [`Staticcheck`](https://staticcheck.io) are available.

 Adding Templates
 ----------------
+Adding a new tool type takes the form of a template which overrides blocks in the base template.

 1. Add a template to [`internal/gencode/templates`](./internal/gencode/templates) which should replace blocks in